-Hi, I saw you were willing to give advice and had a question.
+From the mailbag: Hi, I saw you were willing to give advice and had a question.
 I am contemplating purchasing an electric sauna.
 It is a 6′ 10″ x 10′ sauna with 4 benches and for the price it is a steal.
-Only thing is, electric saunas suck!
-Was wondering if you have ever seen or have advice for trying to convert an electric sauna to a wood powered one?
+However, the only thing is.. electric saunas suck!
+So, I was wondering if you have ever seen or have advice for trying to convert an electric sauna to a wood powered one?
 Thanks! -Josh

+Converting an electric sauna heater to wood heater involves cutting and installing for chimney.
+Secondly, we need to install non combustibles to the heater surround.
 I once converted a wood fired sauna for a couple who insisted on an electric stove.
 Despite my pleading to the contrary, it was easy enough to do, but it was a sad experience.
-It reminded me of painting over original molding or maybe putting down our family cat.
+It reminded me of painting over original molding or maybe putting down our family cat (not quite that bad!).
 Anyhow, there was a bonus: I was able to reuse the awesome wood burning sauna stove for another sauna build.
 In your case, Josh, converting an electric stove sauna to a wood stove sauna is more work but very doable.

 - I’m assuming this is a free standing structure?